for a therapy that goes beyond words

 Art therapy is a method that unites aspects of artistic creativity (the sensations evoked by artistic materials) together with a quest to find out more about yourself and work through problems and frustrations.
 As such, in Italy it is considered a psychodynamic therapy while in the United Kingdom and the United States it is recognized as a form of psychotherapy.

 Rivkah Rebecca Hetherington is an English-speaking Art Therapist in Bologna who trained at Art Therapy Italiana school.
 Specialised in working with Third Culture Kids, she holds sessions in both English and Italian.
 She is registered with the HCPC in the United Kingdom as an Art Psychotherapist and is on the Italian art therapist register kept by ApiArt (Professional Association of Italian Art Therapists).
-She has a private practice in the Savena district of Bologna (easy to reach from Murri, Mazzini, Ponticella, San Ruffillo and San Lazzaro) where she works with both children and adults and she conducts art therapy groups for children at the International School di Bologna.
+She has a private practice in the Savena district of Bologna (easy to reach from Murri, Mazzini, Ponticella, San Ruffillo and San Lazzaro) where she works with both children and adults.
+In Italy, she is a registered Psychologist.
 Find out more ...

 "I met Rebecca Hetherington when I decided to try an art therapy group, which I joined almost by chance, at the age of 22.
 Right from the beginning, the world of everything I could not say was opened up and magically appeared, expressing itself through my drawings.
 Finally I could get close to what was unsaid, to what needed alternative ways to be expressed.